-A very interesting 2010 peer-reviewed study published in Environmental Health Perspectives found that women with higher levels of certain phthalates gave birth to children that, years later, were more likely to display disruptive behavior.
-(11) It’s alarmingly true that fragrance materials are able to accumulate in human fat tissue.
-They are also present in breast milk.
-(12)
+A 2010 peer-reviewed study published in Environmental Health Perspectives found that women with higher levels of certain phthalates gave birth to children who, years later, were more likely to display disruptive behavior.

-Fragrances are one of the top five allergens in the world.
-(13) Allergic reactions include headaches and migraines, difficulty breathing and sinus irritation, just to name a few.
-Fragrance mixtures also commonly trigger contact dermatitis, a type of allergic skin reaction.
-(14) In recent years, health reports show that allergies, sinus problems, migraines and asthma have all increased dramatically.
+In recent years, health reports show that allergies, sinus problems, migraines and asthma have all increased dramatically.
 Many experts believe there’s a likely link between the rise in these conditions and the increased use of products containing fragrance.
-(15)

 If you have asthma, you really don’t need anything to get in the way of breathing easily.
 It’s extremely common for asthmatics to suffer health symptoms when exposed to perfumes, colognes and other scented products, especially when they contain artificial scents.

 One study looked at patients with a history of worsening asthma symptoms after being exposed to cologne.
-They found that the patients’ exhalation volume decline by 18 to 58 percent during cologne exposure.
-(17)
+The study authors found that the patients’ exhalation volume declined by 18 percent to 58 percent during cologne exposure.

-- Just live with fewer fragrances in your life.
+- Live with fewer fragrances in your life.
 One easy solution to freshen your air?
-Put a bowl of white vinegar your countertop or windowsill to aid in natural odor control.
+Put a bowl of white vinegar on your countertop or windowsill to aid in natural odor control.
 Be sure to focus on cleaning up the source of odor, though, too — not just covering up the foul smell.

-- Look for products that use essential oils when you are looking for a scent.
+- Look for products that use organic essential oils when you are looking for a scent.